 This Institute for Credentialing Excellence (ICE) white paper provides insight into how one testing organization—the Association of Social Work Boards (ASWB)—created a strong SME culture with low turnover and high engagement at all levels.
 This paper presents a case study, but is also intended to provide a set of conceptual tools for organizations interested in creating not only a sense of investment among their SMEs but also a sense of group cohesion and overall program continuity.

 Explore the cognitive level schemes and how the various levels are applicable to item writing and discuss ways to guide item writers in developing higher order questions.
-By the end of the webcast, know two strategies to improve the quality of your items.
+By the end of the on-demand webinar, know two strategies to improve the quality of your items.